Menditect/documentation/additional/02-bestpractice/test-maintenance.md

 Note that when your test configuration contains an error, you can still execute the test cases and test suites that do not contain errors.
 :::

-The quickest way to updating tests is by moving Test Suites one-by-one into an empty Test Configuration:
+The best way adapt a large Test Configuration is by copying Test Suites one-by-one into an empty Test Configuration:
 1. Choose any *source* Test Configuration that you want to update to the latest revision.
 2. Create an empty, *target* Test Configuration with your name in the title, so your collaegues know not to touch it.
 3. Set the revision of the target to the latest revision.